 The new Triumph Factory Experience delivers an engaging journey that tells the full story of the brand and showcases Triumph’s historic and modern achievements in design, engineering, racing and popular culture.
 To ensure every element of the tour is showcased to its fullest, over 200 Concord Beacon spotlights have been installed throughout the space.
 The project has been nominated for a 2018 Scottish Design Award.

-The lighting scheme was designed by LightMedium who also selected the products installed.
+The experience centre has been designed by Studio MB, who worked alongside lighting design specialists LightMedium on the Triumph project.
+LightMedium specified Concord lighting products to be installed at the visitor centre.
 “We selected the Concord Beacon range as it is a good quality track spotlight with 90+ CRI rating,” said LightMedium Director, Scott Ferrier.
 “We undertook extensive testing of the LED engine performance, as well as looking at the various beam angles to ensure the product could give us the level of options and control we needed to set up the lighting throughout the exhibition space.”

 Spread across eight distinctly-themed areas, the exhibition showcases rare original models from the brands 115-year history including legendary Triumph movie bikes; from Steve McQueen’s original Great Escape movie bike, not seen since filming completed in 1962, to Tom Cruise’s Mission Impossible 2 Speed Triple.
 These valuable memorabilia require careful consideration when it comes to putting them on display, especially in terms of the lighting.
 They need to be protected from harmful radiation and ensure they look the best they can for visitors to the tour.

 LightMedium selected 200 Beacon Accent spotlights as well as 50 Beacon Muse spotlights with accessories, which have been installed across the visitor centre and in the cafe.